 You’ll know your tofu is cooked when it has a golden-brown and crispy outer layer.

-Meanwhile, Make Your Sticky Orange Sauce
+How to Make Sticky Orange Sauce for Tofu

 Make Your Cornstarch Slurry